SkoolNotes/Taproot/KBhMATH401SeriesConvergence.md

 **Radius of Convergence**: at what absolute distance from $c$ (the "centering" of the series) will the series converge?

-To figure the interval of convergence, simply use the ratio test and solve for $x$ that makes the radio $<$ 1.
+To figure the interval of convergence, simply use the ratio test and solve for $x$ that makes the ratio $< 1$.
+Then, think about the inconclusive cases whereby ratio $= 0$ — then, use the comparison test, or intergral test.